Questioner about Implications of VAT on Imports

 VAT shall be imposed on all import of goods except as specified in the Executive Regulation of the Decree-Law as exempted and zero-rated goods.

 - What is the rate of VAT on Import?

 A standard rate of 5% shall be imposed.

 - Does custom duty is exempt if VAT is paid?

 VAT is in addition to customs duty.
 The VAT is calculated on the total import value which includes freight, insurance, and customs duties.

 - What if goods are exported for completion of manufacturing then reimported?

 In such case, the value of supply reimported will be the value of the Services rendered.
 However, these goods are to be transferred temporarily from the domestic market into a zone designated by authority or outside the State for completing the manufacturing or repair in order to re-import them into the state.

 The liability to pay VAT (VAT Implication) is on the supplier, however, if the supplier is unregistered and outside the state than this liability falls upon registered importer.

-- Is VAT applicable on import or export to GCC countries?
+- Is VAT (Implications of VAT on Imports) applicable on import or export to GCC countries?